-Obstructed windshields, cracked windshields, windshield replacement and other laws and regulations are different for every state.
-Cracked windshield laws in Mississippi prohibit driving vehicles where driver’s view of the road is obstructed.
+Windshield cracks and obstructions, window replacement requirements and other laws and regulations are different for every state.
+Cracked windshield laws in Mississippi do not allow driving vehicles if driver’s view of the road is obstructed.

 Can I drive with a cracked windshield in Mississippi?

-Mississippi laws have the following restrictions on the size and type of cracks allowed on windshields:
+Mississippi laws have these restrictions on the size and type of cracks allowed on windshields:

-- Cracks outside the area cleared by windshield wipers on driver’s side are permitted if no other areas of damage or discoloration impair clear view of the road
+- Cracks outside the area cleared by windshield wipers on driver’s side are permitted, but only if no other areas of damage or discoloration impair clear view of the road

-It is up to individual law enforcement officers to determine if driver’s vision of the road is impaired or obstructed.
+It is up to individual law enforcement officer to determine if your vision of the road is impaired or obstructed.

 Other laws and regulations:

-- Obstructed windshield regulations: No sign, poster, or other non-transparent material allowed on windshield unless required by law.
+- Obstructed windshield regulations: Unless required by law, no sign, poster, or other non-transparent material allowed on windshield.

 - Replacement windshields: Replacement windshield glass must be of the same kind and quality, and any repairs should restore vehicle to its original state.